German Longitudinal Election Study

 Can the dataset be linked with other (GLES) studies?

 Due to the international cooperation with the Comparative Candidates Survey (CCS), the survey instrument of the Candidate Study contains the CCS core questionnaire of the respective current CCS module and thus allows international comparative analyses of the attitudes and behavior of candidates.
 Some questions are asked in both the GLES Candidate Study and the GLES Cross-Section.
 This makes it possible to compare the attitudes and behavior of voters and candidates and to examine the impact of local campaigns on voting behavior.
-In addition, the GLES Candidate Study can be linked to information on candidates' Twitter accounts in the German federal election (ZA7721).

 For which elections is this study available?

 The GLES Candidate Study is available for the federal elections in 2009, 2013, 2017 and 2021.
 The GESIS-Search also provides access to previous studies from 2002 (ZA4225) and 2005 (ZA4923).
-A Candidate Study was also conducted for the 2014 European Parliament Election.

 Are further surveys planned?

-The Nomination Study systematically collects information on the nomination of constituency candidates of all parties with parliamentary group status represented in the German Bundestag prior to the general election.
-The study follows a mixed-mode approach consisting of web research and an online survey (CAWI).
+The GLES Nomination Study systematically collects information on the nomination of constituency candidates of all parties with parliamentary group status or as a grouping represented in the German Bundestag prior to the general election.
+The information on the 2025 federal election is obtained from internet research.

 What can be analyzed?

-Using the Nomination Study, it is possible to examine internal party nomination processes of constituency candidates for the German federal election.
+Using the GLES Nomination Study, it is possible to examine internal party nomination processes of constituency candidates for the German federal election.
 The core of the survey includes information on the nomination process, such as the vote shares of the nominees in each constituency and party.
 Additional information on political background and socio-demographics was also collected.

 Can the dataset be linked with other (GLES) studies?